Short Wood Spoon

 Made in: Leslie, AR

 Lead time: 7 - 10 days.
-Red Road hand-carves their work from wood that is sustainably harvested from their own or sometimes local land.
-Their wood supply is limited and may be effected by the weather and availability.
-At times, they may even need to make your utensil to order.
+The Archote Family hand carves their work to order especially for you.
+The wood supply may also be limited.
 This process can take a little extra time, but it's worth the wait for these Artisan pieces.

 About the Manufacturer